What is ‘Intensive’ or ‘Factory’ farming?

-The words ‘factory’ or ‘intensive’ imply that the farming system is carried out within buildings and involves the crowding of large groups of animals within restricted spaces, stalls or cages.
-The USDA define any farm with more than 1,000 cattle, 2,500 pigs or 125,000 chickens as a Concentrated Animal Feeding Operation (CAFO) or intensive farming system.
-In the EU officials have defined intensive farms as those carrying more than 40,000 chickens or 2,000 pigs.
+‘Factory’ Farming or ‘Intensive’ Farming refers to the globally adopted farming system that involves crowding large groups of livestock into confined indoor spaces, such as stalls or cages.
+The USDA defines any farm with more than 1,000 cattle, 2,500 pigs or 125,000 chickens as a Concentrated Animal Feeding Operation (CAFO) or intensive farming system.
+In the EU, officials have defined intensive farms as those carrying more than 40,000 chickens or 2,000 pigs.

-Intensive farming or factory farming has become the norm with an estimated 70% of UK farm animals now raised in this system, and as many as 99% of US farm animals.
-However the negative environmental and social issues associated with this method of farming are now emerging.
+How we approach the future of factory farming is important.
+Intensive farming or factory farming has become the norm, with an estimated 70% of UK farm animals now raised in this system, and as much as 99% of US farm animals.
+Despite this being our main food production model, the negative environmental and social repercussions are now emerging at pace.